 Home Remedies and Health Benefits of Chives

-All Alliums can be used to help control of high blood pressure.
+All Alliums can be used to help control high blood pressure.
 This is due to the high content of allicin in the plant.
-According to an article in the New York Presbyterian Hospital, Food and Nutrition division,
+According to an article in the New York Presbyterian Hospital, Food, and Nutrition division,

-Chives are a good source of vitamin A, C and K. Vitamin K is important for long term born health.
-Vitamin A is beneficial for the immune system, vision and reproduction.
-Vitamin C in chives helps to improve the elasticity in skin with can prevent bruising and promote healing.
+Chives are a good source of vitamin A, C, and K. Vitamin K is important for long-term bone health.
+Vitamin A is beneficial for the immune system, vision, and reproduction.
+Vitamin C in chives helps to improve the elasticity in the skin with can prevent bruising and promote healing.
 The green leaves of chives also contain antioxidants that help fight free radicals and discourage the growth of abnormal cells.

 Chives are one of the simplest herbs to use in recipes since most preparations call for a quick chop.
 The addition of fresh chives is an easy way to add taste and texture to many dishes.